Operation Barbarossa: Further German advances

 Four weeks into the campaign, the Germans realised they had grossly underestimated Soviet strength.
 The German troops had used their initial supplies, and General Bock quickly came to the conclusion that not only had the Red Army offered stiff opposition, but German difficulties were also due to the logistical problems with reinforcements and provisions.
-Operations were now slowed down to allow for resupply; the delay was to be used to adapt strategy to the new situation.
+Operations were slowed down to allow for resupply; the delay was to be used to adapt strategy to the new situation.
 In addition to strained logistics, poor roads made it difficult for wheeled vehicles and foot infantry to keep up with the faster armoured spearheads, and shortages in boots and winter uniforms were becoming apparent.
 Furthermore, all three army groups had suffered 179,500 casualties by 2 August, and had only received 47,000 replacements.

-Hitler by now had lost faith in battles of encirclement as large numbers of Soviet soldiers had escaped the pincers.
+Hitler had lost faith in battles of encirclement, as large numbers of Soviet soldiers had escaped the pincers.
 He now believed he could defeat the Soviet state by economic means, depriving them of the industrial capacity to continue the war.
-That meant seizing the industrial centre of Kharkov, the Donbas and the oil fields of the Caucasus in the south and the speedy capture of Leningrad, a major centre of military production, in the north.
+That meant seizing the industrial centre of Kharkov, the Donbas, and the oil fields of the Caucasus in the south, and the speedy capture of Leningrad, a major centre of military production, in the north.

 German armoured forces cross the Dnieper, September 1941.

 Halder, Bock, and almost all the German generals involved in Operation Barbarossa argued vehemently in favour of continuing the all-out drive toward Moscow.
 Besides the psychological importance of capturing the Soviet capital, the generals pointed out that Moscow was a major centre of arms production, the centre of the Soviet communications system and an important transport hub.
 Intelligence reports indicated that the bulk of the remaining Red Army was deployed near Moscow under Timoshenko for the defence of the capital.
 Guderian was sent to Hitler by Bock and Halder to argue their case for continuing the assault against Moscow, but Hitler issued an order through Guderian (bypassing Bock and Halder) to send Army Group Centre's tanks to the north and south, temporarily halting the drive to Moscow.
 Convinced by Hitler's argument, Guderian returned to his commanding officers as a convert to the Führer's plan, which earned him their disdain.